beejjorgensen/bgpython/src/bgpython_chapter_0400_toolintro.md

 1. **Understand the Problem**: We want to write a program that prints a neat little message to the screen.

-   In the process, we want to get used to using the command line and our code editor.

 2. **Devise a plan**

-   1. Open a terminal
-   2. Make a directory and change to it
+   1. Run IDLE.
-   3. Open a new file in your code editor
+   2. Open a new file from the File pulldown.
-   4. Write code and save it to that file
+   4. Write code and save it to that file.
-   5. Run your program from the command line
+   5. Run your program from within the IDE.

 3. **Carry out the Plan**: This is where we execute our plan.
 We'll do that in the following sections.